qgis/QGIS-Documentation/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 .. tip:: **Concurrent Edits**

    This version of QGIS does not track if somebody else is editing the same feature at the same time as you are.
-The last person to save its edits wins.
+   The last person to save the edits wins.

 .. index:: Snapping